Healthy Summer Fruit Pies & Tart Recipes

 Who says you can't have your tart and eat it, too?
 This deceptively simple fall dessert is made for special celebrations.
 Look for a fragrant pear that's nonetheless firm to the touch.

-With all that delicious fruit an apple pie should be healthy, but the truth is a slice can have as much as 750 calories and 30 grams of fat.
+With all that delicious fruit an apple pie should be healthy, but the truth is a slice can have as much as 750 calories.
 For the most part, the culprit is the crust.
 We use whole-wheat pastry flour to add fiber and lower the saturated fat by replacing some of the butter with canola oil.
 The brown sugar-sweetened filling in this pie is made with two kinds of apples for the perfect balance.
-A slice has half the calories of a typical version and only 10 grams of fat--sweet!
+A slice has half the calories of a typical version—sweet!

 In this healthy apple pie recipe, a touch of maple syrup spiked with lemon zest, cinnamon and ground ginger coats the apples while they bake.
 Serve this amazing homemade pie with lightly sweetened whipped cream or a small scoop of vanilla ice cream.